elmiko/elmiko.github.io/_posts/2022-11-01-kubecon-na-2022-recap.markdown

 emotion in me about the concept of _portaging_ our canoes across the dry land to find other streams where we might paddle.
 Sometimes the open source community feels that way too.
-You might find a problem, run out of water to paddle, so you must pickup your canoe and carry it across the dry land until you can access to safe water again.
+You might find a problem, run out of water to paddle, so you must pickup your canoe and carry it across the dry land until you can gain access to safe water again.

 I know it may seems trite to bring up the concept of _carrying our own canoes_,